Posted by Robert Half on 19 July 2017

 As businesses becoming more connected globally, the benefits of bilingual and multilingual fluency is increasingly apparent to many companies.

-For example, according to the Robert Half Salary Guide, 55% of IT recruiting in Singapore is motivated by international expansion, and candidates with excellent communication skills and regional or international exposure top IT recruiters’ criteria this year.
-So if you're a Singaporean professional looking to improve your personal branding, a second language mastery has the potential to make you much more competitive in the job current market.
+If you're a professional based in Singapore looking to improve your personal branding, a second language mastery has the potential to make you much more competitive in the job current market.